A-I-Lab-Tapes/documentation/README.md

 # Documentation
-So far, there are three papers here concerning the existing Stanford and MIT A. I. Lab tape-archive time-capsules.
+There are four papers here concerning long-term archiving and the existing Stanford and MIT A. I. Lab tape-archive time-capsules.
 Further tapes might be found for CMU, RAND and SRI artitificial intelligence reseach during the three decades, 1960 to 1990